 The Chinese Lantern Is a Hardy Perennial

-Physalis lantern is a hardy perennial that may be planted in the ground or in containers and offers a bright fall interest.
+Physalis flower is a hardy perennial that may be planted in the ground or in containers and offers a bright fall interest.
 It has medium-sized, 3-inch-long leaves that clump together.
 But the most impressive part of this perennial has to do with its shape and color.

 The true draw is the distinctive lanterns, which are seed pods that turn a vibrant pumpkin orange at the end of the growing season in the early fall.
 The flower and fruit are shielded by the 2-inch-wide papery pod known as a calyx.
 The leaves and all of the fruits, including the berries and seed pods, are extremely poisonous.